 Check OASIS prior to the start of classes (each term) to see if you have any deferments and to see the expiration date(s) for the deferment(s).
 If you still owe tuition after the expiration date has passed, you will be assessed a late payment fee by the University Controller's Office (UCO) and a cash collection hold will be placed on your student account, which will prevent you from registering for future terms and from obtaining official transcripts until your account is paid in full.

 To qualify for an automatic deferment, you should be eligible to receive financial aid (including student loans) and/or scholarships.
-Deferments are automatically posted on OASIS for students who qualify beginning May 10, 2013 for the summer semester.
+Deferments are automatically posted on OASIS for students who qualify each semester.

 If you completed the Free Application of Federal Student Aid (FAFSA), a tuition deferment will be posted if: